aknuds1/befaco-spring-reverb/muzhack/instructions.md

 |1 |BC516 |Q2|

 ### TRIMMERS
-Solder the four 100k trimmers on Offset 1, 2, 3, 4 with the screw facing out of the PCB
+Solder the four 100k trimmers on Offset 1, 2, 3, 4 with the screw facing out of the PCB.

 ### MALE PIN HEADERS
 Place and solder the tree Male Pin Headers at silkscreen side, ensuring it is 90º from PCB.
-Shortest side of the pins is for soldering.
+The shortest side of the pins is for soldering.

 ### POWER CONNECTOR
 Solder the power connector ensuring the position is correct: it must must be on the silkscreen side with the pins facing out.